How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 In the “Layout” folder find the snippet named theme.liquid and open it.

-Put a Microsoft UET Dynamic Remarketing Tag On the Shopify Cart Page
+Put the Microsoft UET Dynamic Remarketing Tag on the Shopify Cart Page

-Before continuing with the instructions on Microsoft Dynamic Remarketing tag placing on the cart, you should also know about creating for purchase conversion and placing the tag on the cart.
-If you already set up a purchase conversion with dynamic value tracking, go to the next step.
+Before going on with the instructions on Microsoft Dynamic Remarketing tag placing in the cart, you should also know about setting up a purchase conversion and placing the tag in the cart.
+If you’ve already set up a purchase conversion with dynamic value tracking, skip this and go to the next step.

 Follow the next steps:

-1. Set up conversion goal on the Microsoft Ads account, in the “Conversion goals” section
+1. Set up the conversion goal on the Microsoft Ads account, in the “Conversion goals” section.

-2. Fill the conversion name field and select conversion type: Event
+2. Fill in the conversion name field and select the conversion type: Event.

-3. Fill the Action field and select Goal category: Purchase
+3. Fill in the Action field and select Goal Category: Purchase.

-4. Select “Conversion action value may vary…” and fill the default value.
+4. Select “Conversion action value may vary…” and fill in the default value.

 6. At the end of the page, you will see the UET tag script code.
 This code needs to be refined and placed in the Shopify shopping cart.

-- Main UET tag.
+- The main UET tag.
 It contains a unique ID of your UET tag.

-- Part of the code tracks info about the purchase with dynamic parameters value.
+- The part of the code that tracks info about the purchase with dynamic parameters value.
 You need to replace this part with the code below:

 window.uetq = window.uetq || [];